Merci4dev/php-public-api_v0.1/README.md

     4 Set the vendor directory to usr jwt and the environment variable with: composer require firebase/php-jwt

-    5 Export the posmap file to test de different endpoints
+    5 Export the postman files which are in [ views/static/assets/postman ] to test de different endpoints

     6 Set Domain you prefer a the postman environment variable